SeedSigner/seedsigner/README.md

 <br>
 If the response displays "BAD signature", then you must stop here immediately.
 Do not continue.
 Contact us for assistance at the Telegram address above.

-If you receive the warning message below, it can be safely ignored *because* you are going to be matching the fingerprint ID now, to Keybase.io/seedsigner.
+If you receive the warning message below, it can be safely ignored *because* you are going to be visually matching the fingerprint ID outputted to Keybase.io/seedsigner.

 > gpg: WARNING: This key is not certified with a trusted signature!
 > gpg:          There is no indication that the signature belongs to the owner.

 If you received the phase **"good Signature"**, then the last output line will display a fingerprint ID.
 That is the all-important *signers* fingerprint ID.
-You **must** now visually compare that ID to the fingerprint ID shown at Keybase.io/SeedSigner.
-If the fingerprint ID matches, then you have successfully verified that have received seedsigners genuine digital signature.
+You **must** now visually compare that ID to the fingerprint ID shown at Keybase.io/SeedSigner, yourself.
 <br>
+Open the Keybase.io/SeedSigner.  <a href="https://www.Keybase.io/SeedSigner" target="_blank">KeyBase.io/SeedSigner</a>
+and now visually compare the fingerprint ID shown there to the Fingerprint ID outputted from the *verify* command.
+If they match exactly, then you have successfully confirmed that it was seedsigner who signed.

 If it does not match perfectly, then you must stop here immediately.
 Do not continue.
 Contact us for assistance at the Telegram address above.
 <br>
 <br>

-### The final verification step is to make sure that all the other downloaded files (eg the files inside the zip file) were not altered or added to in any way.
+### The 3rd and final verification step is to make sure that all the other downloaded files (eg the files inside the zip file) were not altered or added to, in any way.
 Even a single character being changed or removed, would show up here.

 **On Linux or OSX** run this command
 ```